Chart Color Schemes

 Whitfield - Edge Hill features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households constitute 64.4% of all households, including 23.8% couples with children, 26.9% couples without children, and 12.8% single parent families.
-Non-family households account for the remaining 35.6%, with lone person households at 30.8% and group households comprising 4.8% of the total.
-The median household size is 2.3 people, smaller than the Rest of Qld average of 2.4.
+Family households account for 64.4% of all households, including 23.8% couples with children, 26.9% couples without children, and 12.8% single parent families.
+Non-family households constitute the remaining 35.6%, with lone person households at 30.8% and group households comprising 4.8%.
+The median household size is 2.3 people, which is smaller than the Rest of Qld average of 2.4.

 Frequently Asked Questions - Households